 When commodity volume remains the same, and demand increases, prices will experience an exponential rise over a relatively short period.
 This phenomenon, called 'marginal cost effect', is evident in the San Francisco Bay Area housing crisis.
-In Oakland, California, for example, between 2011 and 2015, the population - driven by the Web 2.0 job proliferation - increased 10%.
+In Oakland, California, for example, between 2011 and 2015, the population, driven by the Web 2.0 job proliferation, increased by 10%.
 However, because of limited housing, property values went up about 66%, and rental rates roughly doubled in this same period.

 10% increase in demand, static supply, 100% increase in average rental costs inside two years.

 The same is anticipated with the California grid electric, and this threatens to have a serious impact on industrial and agricultural operations, where the power demand is considerable, where there is a substantial cost of operating, and where the profit margins can be small.